Our diversity, equity, and inclusion values

 ORCID iD | Google Scholar | email: lcoe[at]ufl.edu

 Lisa is a scientist who has bounced around from a stem cell epigenetics lab at Pitt, to an analytical chemistry lab at Woods Hole Oceanographic Institution, to a phytoplankton-bacterial symbiosis lab at New York University Abu Dhabi.
-In the Durham lab, she plans to combine her interests in molecular microbiology, biogeochemistry, and microbial ecology to study the molecular mechanisms of sulfonate-based communication between marine microbes.
+In the Durham lab, Lisa combines her interests in molecular microbiology, biogeochemistry, and microbial ecology to study the molecular mechanisms of sulfonate-based communication between marine microbes.
 When she is not in the lab, you can find her photographing rock concerts, playing the drums, or doing acroyoga at Depot Park.

 Alexander Horvath